THE SAFETY TALK - Including Common Safety Practices

 a person can follow if they want a line.
 If in doubt, get out and scout; it is honorable to portage any spot.

 5. Who has the keys?

 6. Decide lead and sweep.
 Don’t get behind the sweep or ahead of the lead.
-NOTE: Leader must be a club member per our insurance policy.

 7. Go over signals; Whistle, 1 or 3 blasts, paddle straight up, or horizontal, patting head.
 Point positive.